Ambulance Purchase Trial: AG denies pushing accused to incriminate Ato Forson | Ghana News Agency

 Jakpa alleged during court proceedings on Thursday that the A-G had on several occasions engaged him at odd hours to help him build up a case against the Minority Leader and Former Deputy Finance, saying, he had evidence to back his claim.

-The allegation was described by the National Democratic Congress (NDC) in a press statement as an attempt by Mr Yeboah Dame and the government to undermine the justice process.
+The allegation has been described by the National Democratic Congress (NDC) in a press statement as an attempt by Mr Yeboah Dame and the Government to undermine the justice process.

 Forson and Jakpa have been accused of causing a financial loss of €2.37 million to the state in a deal to purchase 200 ambulances for the country between 2014 and 2016.